zoumanakeita/ZoumanaKEITA-JeremyIDOUMBA/README.md

 3. `BookAdapter` - Responsible for mapping each `Book` to a particular view layout
 4. `BookListActivity` - Responsible for fetching and deserializing the data, configuring the adapter and providing a search interface
 5. `BookDetailActivity` - Responsible for providing book detail view and share intent.

-See the [Book Search Tutorial](http://guides.codepath.com/android/Book-Search-Tutorial) on our cliffnotes for a step-by-step tutorial.

 ## Libraries